Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: Abstract

 \section{Abstract}

 The rapid growth of demanding applications in domains applying multimedia processing and machine learning has marked a new era for edge and cloud computing.
 These applications involve massive data and compute-intensive tasks, and thus, typical computing paradigms in embedded systems and data centers are stressed to meet the worldwide demand for high performance.
-Concurrently, the landscape of the semiconductor field in the last 15 years has constituted power as a first-class design concern.
-As a result, the community of computing systems is forced to find alternative design approaches to facilitate high-performance and/or power-efficient computing.
-Among the examined solutions, \emph{Approximate Computing} has attracted an ever-increasing interest, with research works applying approximations across the entire traditional computing stack, i.e., at software, hardware, and architectural levels.
-Over the last decade, there is a plethora of approximation techniques in software (programs, frameworks, compilers, runtimes, languages), hardware (circuits, accelerators), and architectures (processors, memories).
-The current article is Part I of our comprehensive survey on Approximate Computing, and it reviews its motivation, terminology and principles, as well it classifies and presents the technical details of the state-of-the-art software and hardware approximation techniques.
+Concurrently, over the last 15 years, the semiconductor industry has established power efficiency as a first-class design concern.
+As a result, the community of computing systems is forced to find alternative design approaches to facilitate high-performance and power-efficient computing.
+Among the examined solutions, \emph{Approximate Computing} has attracted an ever-increasing interest, which has resulted in novel approximation techniques for all the layers of the traditional computing stack.
+More specifically, during the last decade, a plethora of approximation techniques in software (programs, frameworks, compilers, runtimes, languages), hardware (circuits, accelerators), and architectures (processors, memories) have been proposed in the literature.
+The current article is Part I of a comprehensive survey on Approximate Computing.
+It reviews its motivation, terminology and principles, as well it classifies the state-of-the-art software \& hardware approximation techniques, presents their technical details, and reports a comparative quantitative analysis.